-Parameter Description Name Allows you to enter a name for the node.
+Parameter Description Name The name of the node as it appears in the Node View and the Timeline view.
+Each node must have a name that is unique to its containing group.
 Use Camera Motion When enabled, motion-blur is generated based on the motion of currently active camera.
 This option will override the transformation of the input image and the peg-port.
 Duration (Number of Frames) The span of animation before and up to the current frame to use to generate the motion blur effect, in frames.
 For example, if this parameter is set to 3, the motion blur effect will be generated using the trajectory of the element starting from 2 frames before the current frame up to the current frame.
 NOTE This number can be a decimal value.
-Samples This parameter sets the amount of in-betweens to add to the blur effect between each frame of

-Parameter Description per Frame animation used.
+Parameter Description Samples per Frame This parameter sets the amount of in-betweens to add to the blur effect between each frame of animation used.
 For example, if the Duration parameter is set to 3, setting this parameter to 1 will only use the position of the element in the current frame and the two previous frames to generate the motion blur.
 However, if this parameter is set to 2, the Motion-Blur node will generate one extra inbetween sample between each frame used to generate the motion blur, to simulate a smoother motion.
 Fall-of Rate Defines the rate at which each trailing sample drops in weight and opacity as they get further and further from the position of the element in the current frame.
 This can be set to a decimal value between 0 and 1, where: • At 0, each sample used to generate the motion blur has the same opacity. • At 1, the sample at the current frame is almost opaque, and the opacity of each preceding sample is determined by a cubic function.
 A value between 0 and 1 will result in a compromise between those two functions.
 Preroll Motion When enabled, samples are generated before the first frame of the scene, so that the motion blur effect is already in full effect when the scene begins.
 This can be useful in cases where the scene begins while the object is already in motion.